 i.
 Customized and short-term training should result in a performance-based certification or credential.
 This certification may be developed jointly by employers and the community college, based on defined knowledge and skill requirements for specific high-demand occupations/functions.
 Performance-based certifications may also be based on industry-recognized curriculum and standards.

 ii.
-Training in information technology, allied health professions, and other fields with established professional standards and examinations should result in certification or appropriate licensure.
+Training in information technology, allied health professions, and other fields with established professional standards and examinations should result in certification.

 iii.
-In states where licensure is required for the specific occupation targeted by the training, the credentialing requirement should take licensing requirements into account.
+In states where licensure is required for the specific occupation targeted by the training, the credentialing requirement should be set accordingly.

 iv.
-In some instances, credential attainment may not occur prior to the end of the grant period due to the length of the training program.
-For example, training provided under CBJTGs may lead to a degree after the grant program is over.
-In these instances, college credit for each course leading to a Certificate or an Associates or Applied Associates degree will meet the program's credential requirement.
+In some instances, training provided under CBJTGs may lead to a degree after the grant program is over.
+In these instances, the credential required will be the college credit for each course leading to an Associate's or Applied Associate's degree.

 i.
 The development or adaptation of competency models and curricula to support training;